One Hundred Thirteenth Congress of the United States of America

 To award a Congressional Gold Medal to the World War II members of the

-Doolittle Tokyo Raiders, for outstanding heroism, valor, skill, and service to the United States in conducting the
+Doolittle Tokyo Raiders, for outstanding heroism, valor, skill, and service to the United States in conducting the bombings of Tokyo.

 Congress finds that—